leonmezu1/JS-Capstone/README.md

 Also the **Space bar** acts as confirmation button for the user interface menus

-You can interact with another characters just by colliding with them, is the interaction is available you will see a dialogue prompt pop up in the screen
+You can interact with another characters just by colliding with them, if the interaction is available you will see a dialogue prompt pop up in the screen

 ### Fighting